iromanovsky/irom.info/pages/about.md

 This site is under development.
 I have many topics to share, along with working on a custom design theme.

-I will post updates on LinkedIn, you are very welcome to coonnect if not yet.
+I will post updates on LinkedIn, you are very welcome to connect if not yet.